top of page

 Calcium Carbonate is essential to them to develop strong and healthy bones, to provide a healthy neurological balance as well as to produce nice and strong eggs.

-Breeding Chinese Blue Breasted Quails is very rewarding and very fast paced.
+Breeding Chinese Blue Breasted Quails (CBBQs) is both rewarding and fast-paced.

 Hatching CBBQ eggs is as simple as 1, 2, 3... we must follow some very important steps.

-*Make sure you are using an automated egg turner.
-This saves so much time and effort!
-Otherwise, mark each side of the egg.
-One side with an "X" and the other side with an "O".
-This way when you hand turn them, they should all be turned on the same side.
-For example, if they are all with the "X" facing upwards, next time you turn them, the "O" should be facing upwards.
-This allows the embryo to be exposed to a fresh part of the yolk and it prevents it from "sticking" to the membrane.
+3. Ensure you use an automated egg turner to save time and effort.
+If not, label each egg side: one with an "X" and the other with an "O".
+When manually turning them, make sure they're all turned to the same side.
+For instance, if "X" is facing up, then on the next turn, "O" should be up.
+This method allows the embryo to contact a fresh part of the yolk and prevents adherence to the membrane.

-*STOP turning the eggs on day 13th and remove them from the egg turner.
-Set them on their side so that the chick can position itself to hatch.
+4. Stop turning the eggs on the 13th day and remove them from the egg turner.
+Lay them on their sides to allow the chick to position itself properly for hatching.

 A closer look at Button Quail by Jodi McDonald